chtcenter/h/README.md

 'The Community Housing and Training (CHT) Program’s organization focused in three (3) major areas;'

-	'1.
-It **primarily provides a range of direct hands-on member services** including but not limited to counselling and referral on assisted housing, social security, skills training, educational services and healthcare;'
+-1.
+It **primarily provides a range of direct hands-on member services** including but not limited to counselling and referral on assisted housing, social security, skills training, educational services and healthcare;-

-	'2.
-It **fundamentally directed towards planning and development** with an emphasis on housing development, livelihood skills training and organizational development; and'
+-2.
+It **fundamentally directed towards planning and development** with an emphasis on housing development, livelihood skills training and organizational development; and-

-	'3.
-It importantly relates to **community and advocates** for issues important to the community and its members.'
+-3.
+It importantly relates to **community and advocates** for issues important to the community and its members.-